Sttark/blind_control/hub/README.md

 - **Check status**: `sudo systemctl status blind_control_hub`
 - **View logs**: `sudo journalctl -u blind_control_hub`

-## Update Management
+## Individual Programming

-The hub now includes tools for managing updates across all connected controllers:
+Each Pi in the system can be programmed individually:

-### Updating the Hub
+### Programming the Hub

-To update the hub itself:
+To update the hub:

 1. SSH into the hub Raspberry Pi
 2. Navigate to the hub directory: `cd /home/pi/blind_control/hub`
-3. Run the update script: `sudo ./update_hub.sh`

-The script will back up your configuration, update the code, and restore your configuration.
+3. Make your changes directly to the code or configuration files
+4. Restart the service: `sudo systemctl restart blind_control_hub`

-### Updating All Controllers
+### Programming Controllers

-The hub can now update all connected controllers remotely:
+To update a controller:

-1. SSH into the hub Raspberry Pi
+1. SSH into the controller Raspberry Pi
-2. Navigate to the hub directory: `cd /home/pi/blind_control/hub`
+2. Navigate to the blind control directory: `cd /home/pi/blind_control`
-3. Run the update all script: `sudo ./update_all_controllers.sh`
-4. Follow the prompts to select which controllers to update

-This requires SSH key-based authentication to be set up between the hub and all controllers.
-For detailed instructions, see the [Update Protocol Documentation](../UPDATE_PROTOCOL.md).
+3. Make your changes directly to the code or configuration files
+4. Restart the service: `sudo systemctl restart blind_control_controller`

 ## Troubleshooting

 - If the hub interface is not accessible, ensure the service is running with `sudo systemctl status blind_control_hub`
 - If a controller is not accessible from the hub, verify that the URL is correct and that the controller is running
 - For mDNS resolution issues (using .local domains), ensure that Avahi/Bonjour is properly configured on your network
-- For update-related issues, refer to the [Update Protocol Documentation](../UPDATE_PROTOCOL.md#troubleshooting)